davified/refactoring-exercise/refactoring_notebooks.md

     - df.info(), df.head(), df.describe(), etc. - is there any other way that we can get feedback on the data?
 - no tests for data transformations (e.g. cell 17 onwards)
 - cell 18, 19 (mutation to `dataset` outside of a function)
-- duplication in model training code.
+- [x] duplication in model training code.
 Can extract to a function.
 - duplication in EDA code.
 Can extract to a function.
-- duplication in how test_df and train_df are joined.
+- [x] duplication in how test_df and train_df are joined.
 Why not just join it once, and use the combined df for all data transformations?

+Refactoring:
+- Extract function and add tests for:
+    - [x] Extract titles from names and encode it